Khloe Kardashian Shines In Stunning New Instagram Photo

 “I am just PRO love.
 Can I do that without people feeling offended?
 Why does that make you mad?
 Our black women have been held down for centuries!
 I am now deciding to send them and my NEW WOMAN a lot of love,” Odom added.

-Fans cans see more of both Khloe Kardashian and Lamar Odom’s daily lives by following the former couple on their social media accounts.
+Fans cans see more of both Khloe Kardashian and Lamar Odom’s daily lives by following the former couple on their individual social media accounts.